 During the hot nights of summer, grasshoppers are getting ready to breed.
 Around dusk in the disappearing light male grasshoppers sing romantic serenades to attract females.
 Their range of pitch and calls are endless.
 The male grasshopper creates music using his legs.
 Like a bow drawn across violin strings, the grasshopper draws his legs across his front pair of wings to make buzzes and trills.
 It may help attract a mate but this noisy b..

 Huntsman spiders have an unfortunate reputation.
 One is their name.
 The other is a tendency to take up residency in your home or your car and scare the bejesus out of you.
 But they are harmless to humans and very useful in controlling mosquito and cockroach numbers.
 May signals the end of the busy season for a lot of spiders.
 For many, life will end, while others will start seeking a secure shelter to sleep through winter.
 But not..

 As the days get warmer, colourful Ichneumon Wasps become a common sight in many Aussie backyards, hovering above your lawn on a warm day or trying to mate with your orchids.
 There are around 2000 species living all across Australia.
 These stingless insects are Mother Nature's pest control for your garden and provide fascinating entertainment for those prepared to sit still and watch the show.
-At up to 12 cm in length and with br..
+At an average of 1.2 cm in length an..

 Many native spiders are harmless, and are great buddies to have around the garden, as they will eat bugs, flies, mosquitoes, and in some cases - even other spiders.
 But there are definitely some spiders that you don't want to get too close to, such as Funnel-webs or Redback Spiders.
 So please be careful.
 You can find out what spider you have at your place by viewing the Find-a-Spider guide (http://www.findaspider.org.au/find/find.htm). ..